Olympus E-PM1 vs TG-5

 It is notable that the E-PM1 has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-PM1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PM1 was succeeded by the Olympus E-PM2.
+Both the E-PM1 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The E-PM1 was replaced by the Olympus E-PM2, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 Review summary: Olympus E-PM1 vs TG-5